India

 Short-Term Disability (Employee Income Protection Plan)

-A short-term disability, or employee income protection plan, was introduced in the Indian market by Prudent in October 2021.
-This plan provides an aggregate limit for 3 months’ pay per employee who faces the loss of pay due to defined medical contingencies leading to hospitalization.
-For leaves opted due to spouse’s illness, the monthly payment is restricted to 50% of the eligible amount.
+Prudent introduced a short-term disability, or employee income protection plan, in the Indian market in October 2021.
+This plan provides an aggregate limit of 3 months’ pay per employee who faces pay loss due to defined medical contingencies leading to hospitalization.
+For leaves opted due to a spouse’s illness, the monthly payment is restricted to 50% of the eligible amount.
 A minimum group size of 1,000 lives is required to offer this plan.

 Employee Perks